micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/parameters/parameters.md

 rc = rclc_executor_add_parameter_server_with_context(&executor, &param_server, on_parameter_changed, &context);
 ```

+### Add a parameter
+Parameters can also be created by external clients if `allow_undeclared_parameters` flag is set.
+They client just needs to set a value on a unexisting parameter, the parameter will be created if the server is not full and the callback allows the operation.

 ### Delete a parameter
 Parameters can be deleted both by the parameter server and external clients:
-Example usage:
 ```c
 rclc_delete_parameter(&param_server, "param2");
 ```

-Note that for external delete requests the server callback will be executed, allowing the user to reject the operation.
+*For external delete requests the server callback will be executed, allowing the user to reject the operation.*

 ### Parameters description

 - Parameter description
-    Adds a description of a parameter and its constrains.
-This descriptors will be returned to describe parameters requests.
+    Adds a description of a parameter and its constrains, which will be returned on a describe parameters requests:
-    Example usage:
     ```c
     rclc_add_parameter_description(&param_server, "param2", "Second parameter", "Only even numbers");
     ```

     *The maximum string size is controlled by the compilation time option `RCLC_PARAMETER_MAX_STRING_LENGTH`, default value is 50.*

 - Parameter constrains
-    Informative numeric constrains can be added to int and double parameters, returning this values on describe parameters requests.
+    Informative numeric constrains can be added to int and double parameters, returning this values on describe parameters requests:
-    Note that this constrains will not be applied by the parameter server, leaving values filtering to the user callback.

-    The following values can be configured:
     - from_value: Start value for valid values, inclusive.
     - to_value: End value for valid values, inclusive.
     - step: Size of valid steps between the from and to bound.

-    Example usage:
         ```c
         int64_t int_from = 0;
         int64_t int_to = 20;
         uint64_t int_step = 2;
         rclc_add_parameter_constraints_integer(&param_server, "param2", int_from, int_to, int_step);

         double double_from = -0.5;
         double double_to = 0.5;
         double double_step = 0.01;
         rclc_add_parameter_constraints_double(&param_server, "param3", double_from, double_to, double_step);
         ```

+    *This constrains will not be applied by the parameter server, leaving values filtering to the user callback.*

 - Read only parameters:
     The new API offers a read only flag.
-This flag blocks parameter changes from external clients, but allows changes on the server side.
-Example usage:
+This flag blocks parameter changes from external clients, but allows changes on the server side:
     ```c
     bool read_only = true;
     rclc_set_parameter_read_only(&param_server, "param3", read_only);